13 Hawaii Rooftop Bars With Views So Magical You’ll Be Bragging About For Years

 Tucked away on the rooftop of the Courtyard by Marriott Waikiki Beach, Hinana Bar offers an intimate escape from Waikiki’s crowds.
 This understated gem provides open-air seating with sweeping views of the Ala Wai Canal set against the dramatic backdrop of the Ko’olau Mountain Range.
 The smaller, more intimate setting creates a peaceful atmosphere that contrasts sharply with the busier beachfront venues.

-What I love about Hinana is its authentic local vibe-you’ll find more residents than tourists here, enjoying the relaxed setting and reasonable prices.
+What I love about Hinana is its authentic local vibe, you’ll find more residents than tourists here, enjoying the relaxed setting and reasonable prices.
 Their cocktail program focuses on traditional Hawaiian ingredients with contemporary twists.
-During my recent visit, I struck up a conversation with a local couple who shared their secret spot for sunrise surfing-the kind of authentic interaction that rarely happens at more touristy establishments.
+During my recent visit, I struck up a conversation with a local couple who shared their secret spot for sunrise surfing, the kind of authentic interaction that rarely happens at more touristy establishments.

 Pro tip: Happy Hour runs daily from 4-6pm with $8 signature cocktails and discounted pupus.
 The cozy space fills quickly during sunset hours, so arrive early to secure prime seating.
 Ask the bartenders about their “off-menu” creations featuring seasonal local ingredients.